 External cultural partners from National Museums Liverpool (NML), and Unilever Records and Management Archive (UARM), were also in attendance.
 Francoise McClafferty, Policy and International Relations Officer at NML, presented the External Partner Prize to Omar Kalen from ULMS for his poster, ‘Towards a Theoretical Framework for gamification as a complimentary capability'.

 Students were also invited to vote for their favorite poster, and the winner of the Student Prize was Rio Matchett (second right), Department of English, for her poster on ‘Butch and Femme Performativity in the Little Review’, which was presented by Rory Hughes, Liverpool Guild of Students President.

-This year, for the first time, PGR’s were given the option of presenting a one-minute video pitch summarising their research.
+In 2018, for the first time, PGR’s were given the option of presenting a one-minute video pitch summarising their research.
 Professor Kate Marsh, HSS Director of Post Graduate Research presented the prize to Amie Caddy (pictured left), Department of English, for her video on ‘Djuna Barnes: “The most Famous Unknown” and her obsession with the Other’.